dipy/dipy/doc/theory/dicom_orientation.rst

 DICOM patient coordinate system
 ===============================

-First we define the standard DICOM patient coordinate system.
-This is what DICOM means by x, y and z axes.
+First we define the standard DICOM patient-based coordinate system.
+This is what DICOM means by x, y and z axes in its orientation specification.
 From section C.7.6.2.1.1 of the `DICOM object definitions`_ (2009):

    If Anatomical Orientation Type (0010,2210) is absent or has a value of BIPED, the x-axis is increasing to the left hand side of the